arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ### Hardware Setup

 The two Opta™ devices will communicate using Modbus TCP.
-It enables by attaching the Ethernet LAN (RJ45) cable to both devices on the `ETH RJ45` port.
+It is set up by attaching the Ethernet LAN (RJ45) cable to both devices on the `ETH RJ45` port.
 The following image shows the connection diagram to work with two Opta™ devices.

 ![General setup for two Opta™ devices with Ethernet Switch](assets/opta_plcide_hardware_connection_eth.svg)

-The setup includes an Ethernet switch and it enables monitoring for both Opta™ devices using PLC IDE and watch how the information exchanges in real time. **It is a recommendable hardware setup for present tutorial**.
-The Opta™ devices can remain connected directly without the necessity of the Ethernet switch when it is deployed in an application field.
-Thus, the common deployment setup may look like as follows:
+The setup includes an Ethernet switch monitoring both Opta™ devices using PLC IDE and profile to how the information exchanges in real-time. **It is a recommendable hardware setup for the present tutorial**.
+The Opta™ devices can remain connected directly without the need for the Ethernet switch when is deployed in an application field.
+Thus, the commonly found deployment setup may look as follows:

 ![General setup for two Opta™ devices](assets/opta_plcide_hardware_connection.svg)